turtlebot/turtlebot4-user-manual/WSU_Roboracer_Lab2/5_AEB_TTCvDistance.md

 ### **How It Works**

-The Time-to-Collision (sssssssssssTTC) is calculated as:
+The Time-to-Collision (TTC) is calculated as:

 $$
 TTC = \frac{\text{distance to object}}{\text{relative speed to object}}